𝗚𝗶𝘃𝗶𝗻𝗴 𝗕𝗲𝗳𝗼𝗿𝗲 𝗥𝗲𝗰𝗲𝗶𝘃𝗶𝗻𝗴

 What if you give first?

-Imagine visiting a new prospect and walking to the (virtual) door with a present in hand.
+Imagine meeting a new prospect for the first time and walking to the (virtual) door with a present in hand.
 If the gift has value, it’s likely the recipient will be open to what you have to say, right?
+Let’s unwrap this.

 Recognize that you’re ultimately asking others to part with their time and energy.
 Their reputation and comfort are also at risk in working with you, even if your product or service eventually will improve their business.
 If you offer something first, it shows that you are also investing in the working relationship.